fmpss1/nodejs_code/README.md

 # Project: Scalable Clustering with Node.js

-Special atention on multi-access and multi-competition
+Special attention on multi-access and multi-competition

 ## Arquitecture and Design